lazywithclass/swaggins/README.md

  * [`probe`](#probe): proxying Node.js `http.request` once at the top of your test
  * [`extract`](#extract): passing `res` everytime you need

+If you need to pass in extra information that you want to be added to the documentation you could use the following headers:

+ * `x-swaggins-endpoint-description` - the endpoint description, will be at the top under "Implementation Notes"
+ * `x-swaggins-status-description` - the status description, will be under "Response Class"
+ * `x-swaggins-tag` - dictates in which group this endpoint will fall into

 ##### probe